-In March 2012, the Company completed a non-brokered private placement of 8,900,000 units at a price of \$0.13 per unit, for gross proceeds of \$1,157,000.
+In March 2012, the Company completed a non-brokered private placement of 890,000 units at a price of \$1.30 per unit, for gross proceeds of \$1,157,000.
 Each unit consisted of one common share and one common share purchase warrant.
-Each whole warrant entitles the holder to purchase one additional common share of the Company until September 9, 2013 at a price of \$0.20 per common share.
-As part of this private placement, the Company paid share issuance costs of \$11,212, finder's fees of \$1,560, and issued 181,200 finder's units.
+Each whole warrant entitled the holder to purchase one additional common share of the Company until September 9, 2013 at a price of \$2.00 per common share (expired without exercise).
+As part of this private placement, the Company paid share issuance costs of \$11,212, finder's fees of \$1,560, and issued 18,120 finder's units.
 Each finder's unit has the same terms as the units issued as part of this private placement.
-The fair value of the finder's shares was \$23,556 and the fair value of the finder's warrants was estimated to be \$8,917 using the Black-Scholes option pricing model, using the following weighted average assumptions:
+The fair value of the finder's shares was \$23,556 and the fair value of the finder's warrants was estimated to be \$8,917 using the Black-Scholes option pricing model, with the following weighted average assumptions: risk-free interest rate -1.17%; expected life of warrants -1.5 years; annualized volatility -117%; forfeiture rate and dividend rate -0%.

-Year Ended

-January 31, 2013

-Risk-free interest rate 1.17%

-Expected life of warrants 1.5 years

-Annualized volatility 117%

-Forfeiture rate 0.00%

-Dividend rate 0.00%